ncatlab/nlab-content/pages/3/1/7/0/713/content.md

 [[David Corfield]]: Oh I see.
 Though I wonder if prettier category theory would have you talk about the underlying sets of $\tilde{A}$ and $B$, and of commutative monoid morphism.

 [[John Baez]]: You're right: in some gold-plated treatment it would be good to carefully distinguish between commutative monoids and their underlying categories, or cocomplete categories and their underlying categories.
-That would be especially nice if we wanted to see 'free commutative monoid' or 'free cocompletion' as a of [[monad]].
-But I'm going for a lowbrow approach here; we can gold-plate it later.
-(I really want to get on with proving the Theorem, since doing so will force us to learn about coends.)
+That would be especially nice if we wanted to see 'free commutative monoid' or 'free cocompletion' as some sort of [[monad]].
+But let's prove the Theorem first and gold-plate it later, in the section below called **Free cocompletion as a pseudomonad**.

-[[David Corfield]]: So there's an adjunction between the category of categories and the category of cocomplete categories (modulo size worries?).
-What would it need for there to be a pseudoadjunction?
-I would start a page on that, but how are naming conventions going in this area?

 ##But really: why should we care?##

-[[Eric]]: Will this also help us understand [[An Exercise in Kantization]]?
+[[Eric]]: Will this Theorem also help us understand [[An Exercise in Kantization]]?

 [[John Baez]]:  I don't know and I don't really care.
 I certainly don't want to talk about that stuff here!
-But if you need to understand left Kan extensions...
+But if you need to understand left Kan extensions or coends, you should find this Theorem good practice.

-[[Urs Schreiber]]: at least the [[Yoneda extension]] that is being discussed here is a special case of a left [[Kan extension]]
+[[Urs Schreiber]]: At least the [[Yoneda extension]] that is being discussed here is a special case of a left [[Kan extension]].

-[[John Baez]] ...or coends, you should find this Theorem good practice.
-And if you're the sort of guy who likes vector spaces better than commutative monoids, you may prefer to understand the Theorem as a souped-up analogue of _this_:
+[[John Baez]]: Okay, so maybe this class will help Eric.
+But if Eric is the sort of guy who likes vector spaces better than commutative monoids, he may prefer to understand the Theorem as a souped-up analogue of _this_:

 **Decategorified Theorem.** Given any set $A$, let $\tilde{A}$ be the vector space with elements of $A$ as its basis, and let $y : A \to \tilde{A}$ be the obvious inclusion.
 If $B$ is a vector space, given any function $F : A \to B$, there is a linear operator $\tilde{F} : \tilde{A} \to B$ making this triangle commute:
 $$